karneilondon/telegram-bot1/README.md

 ## Enhance your Telegram Bot with Abacus.AI ChatLLM

 Enhance your Telegram bot with Abacus.AI ChatLLM.
-Access multiple leading AI models — including those from OpenAI, Anthropic, Mistral, and Cohere — through a single integration.
+Access multiple leading AI models — including those from OpenAI, Anthropic, Google, xAI, and more — all from a single platform.
 All starting at only $10 per month.

 Get started here: [https://chatllm.abacus.ai/jSzQQhtKyr](https://chatllm.abacus.ai/jSzQQhtKyr)